eugeneoei/cypress-issue/README.md

 ## Cypress throws `URI malformed` error when `GET` request with query string is made eg. `/api/query?tag=10%`

 This repository reproduces error stated.
-Runs on `NodeJS` and requires `nodemon`
+Runs on `NodeJS` and requires `nodemon`.

+![Screenshot for Cypress error][./screenshots/error.png]

+When the same action is executed on the browser, error does not happened.

+![Screenshot for Browser success][./screenshots/success.png]

 ---